Hazem-Mohamed200/Typescript-ToDo-list/README.md

 # TypeScript To-Do List

-This project is a simple to-do list application built with TypeScript.
-It allows users to create tasks, mark them as completed, and delete tasks.
-The application uses CLI, and TypeScript.
+This project is a simple to-do list application built with TypeScript and NodeJS.
+It allows users to create tasks, mark them as completed, and delete tasks and add multiple users each with their own ToDo Lists and tasks.
+The application uses CLI, TypeScript, and NodeJS.

 ## Features